ak795/js-console/README.md

 # build for production with minification
 npm run build

+#click on load to load the fucntions on compiler
+On UI click load first, then click Run.
 ```

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).